Higher Nakayama algebras I: Construction: Preliminaries

 \begin{definition} \th Let $A$ be a finite dimensional algebra. \begin{enumerate} \item We say that $A$ is \emph{weakly $d$-representation-finite} if there exists a $d$-cluster-tilting $A$-module. \item We say that $A$ is \emph{$d$-representation-finite $d$-hereditary} if $A$ has global dimension at most $d$ and $A$ is a weakly $d$-representation-finite algebra. \item We say that $A$ is \emph{$d\mathbb{Z}$-representation-finite} if there exists a $d\mathbb{Z}$-cluster-tilting $A$-module. \end{enumerate} \end{definition}

 \begin{warning} In \cite{IO11} the $d$-representation-finite $d$-hereditary algebras are simply called `$d$-representation-finite'.
 Our choice of terminology is partially motivated by Definition 3.2 in \cite{HIO14} where the notion of `$d$-hereditary' algebra is introduced.
-Note that, from a homological point of view, $d\mathbbm{Z}$-representation-finite algebras are higher analogues of algebras of finite representation type which are not necessarily hereditary. \end{warning}
+Note that, from a homological point of view, $d\mathbbm{Z}$-representation-finite algebras are higher analogues of (possibly non-hereditary) algebras of finite representation type. \end{warning}

 The subsequent observation gives a restriction on the global dimension of $d\mathbb{Z}$-representation-finite algebras.

 \begin{proposition} \th Let $A$ be a $d\mathbb{Z}$-representation-finite algebra of finite global dimension.
 Then, $\gldim A$ is a multiple of $d$.
 In particular, if $A$ is $d$-representation-finite $d$-hereditary, then either $A$ has global dimension $d$ or it is semisimple. \end{proposition} \begin{proof} Since $A$ has finite global dimension, the equality